An excerpt from a chapter in Calico Lane

 Baba came barreling out of the house, the screen door banged, and the nasty cat flew from behind the patio chair.
 Baba flapped her babushka and yelled in her low-Russian, “Washo, vee budzetse zastreleny!”
 (Basil, you’re going to get yourself shot!)

-Roger and I laughed so hard we almost fell out of the tree.
+Larry and I laughed so hard we almost fell out of the tree.
 Baba shook her head and returned to the patio, where she slumped onto the wooden swing.
 I didn’t understand Baba’s worries because Uncle Washo reminded me of a real-live teddy bear.
 He was tender and kind.
 Why would someone shoot him?
-Still, if there were going to be gunshots, Roger and I had the perfect seats for the show.
+Still, if there were going to be gunshots, Larry and I had the perfect seats for the show.

 * * *